pravbala/cicd-pipeline-train-schedule-git/README.md

 # cicd-pipeline-train-schedule-git

 A simple train schedule app written using nodejs.
-It is intended to be used as a sample application for a series of hands-on learning activities.
+It is intended to be used as a sample application for a series of hands-on learning activities. changes done for CI demo

 ## Running the app